thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Level 2: Messaging ``id``
 =========================

-*If a Swift object can be referenced with* ``id``, *how do you send messages to* *it?*
+*If a Codira object can be referenced with* ``id``, *how do you send messages to* *it?*

-Note: the answer might be "Swift objects can't generally be referenced with ``id``".
+Note: the answer might be "Codira objects can't generally be referenced with ``id``".